 Routine Maintenance and Emergencies

 There are a variety of issues customers may experience as a result of routine scheduled maintenance or unplanned emergencies.
-Below is information you need to be prepared and educated about notices that we share in preparation for scheduled maintenance or as a result of unexpected breaks to lines.
+Be prepared for notices that we share in preparation for scheduled maintenance or as a result of unexpected breaks to lines.

 Boil Water Advisories

-In the event of a water main break, customers may experience a brief interruption of service or a reduction in normal water pressures.
+In the event of a water main break, customers may experience a brief interruption of service or a reduction in normal water pressure.
 Once repaired, the affected area will be thoroughly flushed and tested to assure that no contamination has occurred.
 As a precautionary measure until test results can be reviewed, customers may be advised to boil water intended for drinking or cooking for at least one full minute prior to use.
 In addition, any ice made from water that has not been boiled should not be used for drinking purposes.

 Hydrant Flow Testing

 Spartanburg Water recognizes its obligation to its customers to provide quality water service.
 Our maintenance staff will periodically flush water from the distribution lines through the system’s fire hydrants.

 Customers in areas that are undergoing this routine maintenance may see a temporary decrease in water pressure or a temporary discoloration of water.
 During this time, discolored water and/or trapped air in your water lines may be experienced.
 Spartanburg Water will thoroughly flush water through the area affected by the system improvements; however, these efforts may not clear all parts of your internal plumbing system.
 The following steps should help to clear discoloration:

 - Open all fixtures and faucets slightly to allow entrapped air in the water to slowly escape.
 Air may cause “hammering” within your plumbing and cause damage if allowed to escape rapidly.